Create SCCM Device Collection Based on Installed Software Products & Inventoried Files

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_ADD_REMOVE_PROGRAMS on SMS_G_System_ADD_REMOVE_PROGRAMS.ResourceID = SMS_R_System.ResourceId where (SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName like "Microsoft Office Professional%" OR SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName like "Microsoft Office Enterprise%" OR SMS_G_System_ADD_REMOVE_PROGRAMS.DisplayName like "Microsoft Office Standard%")

-SCCM Device Collection for computers where Microsoft Office 64 bit is installed
+SCCM Device Collection for computers where Microsoft Office 64-bit is installed

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Installed Applications (64)
+Attribute Class: Installed Applications (64)

-Attribute Name : Display Name
+Attribute Name: Display Name

 SCCM Collection Query / WQL Query